chessai/semirings/README.md

 - star a = 1 + a * star a = 1 + star a * a

-A derived operation called "asterplus" can be defined in terms of star by:
+A derived operation called "aplus" can be defined in terms of star by:

-- star a = 1 + asterplus a
+- star a = 1 + aplus a
-- asterplus :: a -> a
+- aplus :: a -> a
-- asterplus a = a * star a
+- aplus a = a * star a

 As such, a minimal instance of the typeclass 'Star' requires only 'star' or 'asterplus' to be defined.

 use cases
 =========

-semirings themselves are useful as a way to express that a type is both an additive and multiplicative monoid.
+semirings themselves are useful as a way to express that a type is both a commutative and associative monoid.

 *-semirings are useful in a number of applications; such as matrix algebra, regular expressions, kleene algebras, graph theory, tropical algebra, dataflow analysis, power series, linear recurrence relations.